 Let’s make a 1-day pilgrimage route for each cathedral in Britain.
 Apart from the ones that appear on our Britain’s Routes page, please can you let us know about any other routes with cathedrals as their destination?

-And if you can’t find a route for a cathedral that you love, I’ve written a template (below) to empower you to create one with me.
+And if you can’t find a route for a cathedral that you love, BPT’s Guy has written a template (below) to assist you to create one with him.

-I gave a workshop at the first ever National Cathedrals Conference in Manchester in Sep 2018, which you can read here, and introduced this 1-day pilgrimage idea to deans, precentors, canons etc., who were very receptive.
-Another idea I put to them was that the pilgrims could arrive in time for Choral Evensong – a 45-min service of music sung by world-class choirs, for free.
+Guy gave a workshop at the National Cathedrals Conference in Manchester in Sep 2018, which you can read here, and introduced this 1-day pilgrimage idea to deans, precentors, canons etc., who were very receptive.
+Another idea he put to them was that the pilgrims could arrive in time for Choral Evensong – a 45-min service of music sung by world-class choirs, for free.

 Here’s a ‘how to’ template for creating a short, 1-day or half-day, pilgrimage route on foot to a Cathedral, Abbey, Minster or Priory anywhere in Britain:

 - Find a holy place within 6-8 miles of your destination (or 3-4 miles for a half-day pilgrimage on foot).
-This start point could be a parish church, chapel, mosque, synagogue, temple, hermitage, holy well, ancient tree, cave, ancient/prehistoric monument, source, or mouth of, a river, and hilltop.
+This start point could be a parish church, chapel, mosque, synagogue, temple, hermitage, cave, grave, holy well, ancient tree, ancient/prehistoric monument, war memorial, source, or mouth of, a river, and hilltop.
 Ideally, it will also be near good transport links, e.g. a train station.

 - Once you have a start point, draw a circle 6-8 miles in diameter on an Ordnance Survey 1:25K Explorer Map, which touches both start and end points, then start searching within that circle for similar holy places of some diversity (i.e. not just churches) that could potentially become holy waypoints along the route.